 People were hungry for convenience, and the market listened by expanding their logistical operations with refrigeration technology.
 By 1959, American consumers spent over $2.7 billion annually on frozen foods.
 None of this would have been possible without a logistical shift in more reefer and refrigerated truck technology.

-Shipping companies must meticulously plan shipping routes and consider weather patterns, FMSA regulations, proper packaging, produce origin and seasonality, truck temperatures, and shelf life.
-This article discusses how shipping produces works and covers the many steps and requirements companies have to consider to transport produce from farm to market.
+In this blog post, we'll cover how shipping produce works and the many steps and requirements you have to consider to transport produce from farm to market.

-When a company ships produce across the country or internationally, they are racing against a strict clock called shelf life.
+When you ship produce across the country or internationally, you're racing against a strict clock called shelf life.
 The shelf life of produce determines how long fruits or vegetables stay fresh and this varies due to a variety of factors.
 One of these factors is food density.
-This term should not be confused with ‘nutrient-dense foods’ or anything related to nutrition or weigth.
+This term should not be confused with 'nutrient-dense foods' or anything related to nutrition or weight.
 The shipping industry classifies certain foods as high, medium, or light density based on their shelf life.

 High-density foods have a shelf life of about seven days and are the most reliable for long-distance travel.
 Potatoes, Carrots, and Onions fall under this category, likely because they have tougher skin.
 Apples, Cabbages, Celery, and Garlic, are also high-density produce.